kwaldenphd/football-structured-data/README.md

 ## Things to Take Away From This Section

 **Develping a data model takes time (and is sometimes hard/messy).**
-- Don't overlook the conceptual work to figure out the desired endpoint or structure for data from a primary source.
+- Don't overlook the conceptual work needed to figure out the desired endpoint or structure for data from a primary source.
 - Thinking through what data structure or format you want/need for the types of analysis and visualization you want to do helps you make choices about next steps for data scraping/cleaning/wrangling.
 - And as you go through those data processing steps, you are able to keep in mind what the endpoint is, or what you want/need the data to look like at the end of these processes.